davidxk/Magician/docs/informal/design/design_window_system.md

 A Menu is inited with an array of strings as its items.
 Its each item relates to a certain function.
 A Menu base class defines the default action of up, down, forward and back keys.
 When a menu is created, it registers itself to the KeyDispatcher registration stack and popps itself out when destroyed.

+###Functions
+* Render the image with box and labels
+* respond to key events
+* identify called item
+* highlight cursor item
+* define highlight color scheme

+###Implementation
+* Rendering: Local rendering as one image VS vManager central rendering as VOs
+* Highlight: Local highlight as one image VS item self-highlight

+The second choice suggest that an item should be composed of a label object.
+The same label object may related to class TextField.
+The second choice appears to be the better design, for the highlighting part of function is simplified to identifying the called item and delegating the item to highlight itself.
+Vertical or Horizontal, the highlighting function is all the same.
+In this design, mechanisms for vo grouping and zOrder feature is needed.

+###Vertical Menu
+Behaviour:
+* DOWN: highlight next line, unhighlight prev line
+* UP  : highlight prev line, unhighlight next line
+* ENTR: trigger cur item
+* ESC : destroy Menu

+###Horizontal Menu
+Behaviour:
+* LEFT: highlight label to the left, unhighlight label to the right
+* RIGH: highlight label to the right, unhighlight label to the left
+* ENTR: trigger cur item
+* ESC : destroy Menu

 ##Table
 A Table is a VisibleObject.
 A Table prints its contents in a given sized matrix.